Legal Internships with the Abolitionist Law Center: We are now accepting internship applications.

-This summer the Abolitionist Law Center is offering legal internships to law students who want to work with us in defending the human rights of prisoners in Pennsylvania.
+The Abolitionist Law Center is offering legal internships to law students who successfully complete their first year and want to work with us in defending the human rights of prisoners in Pennsylvania.
 Our casework includes litigation challenging solitary confinement and prison censorship, exposure to toxic coal waste at SCI Fayette, juvenile life without parole, and other projects we are involved in or developing.
 To learn more about the ALC and our commitment to building a movement to abolish race and class based mass incarceration visit our website: https://abolitionistlawcenter.org/.

 Applicants are required to submit the following: